Outline of Research and Education

 Parasitic plants - major agricultural constrains in the world

-Parasitic plants are able to parasitize the other plants and rely on their hosts for water and nutrients.
+Parasitic plants are able to parasitize other plants and rely on their hosts for water and nutrients.
 Several parasitic plants in the Orobanchaceae family, such as Striga (Fig. 1) and Orobanche spp., cause enormous damage to world agriculture because they parasitize important crops and vegetables.
 We are investigating molecular mechanisms underlying plant parasitism using the model parasitic plants Phtheirospermum japonicum and weedy parasite Striga spp.
-By combining molecular genetic, cell biology and genomic approaches, we aim to understand the nature of parasitism and eventually develop novel control methods for weedy parasites.
+By combining molecular, genetic, cell biology and genomic approaches, we aim to understand the nature of parasitism and eventually develop novel control methods for weedy parasites.

 Major Research Topics